mikeycao/state-level-indicators-for-panel-analysis/README.md

 Since the individual state-level indicators are highly correlated with each other, introducing them separately into models may introduce unwelcome problems of multicollinearity.
 The individual-indicators are therefore leveraged as two combined scales: a poverty index (α = 0.73) and a population heterogeneity index (α = 0.88).

-All panel datasets are **balanced** and arranged in the **wide format** for understanding the dimensionality of the data, unless otherwise noted.
+All panel datasets are **balanced** and arranged in the **wide format** for understanding the dimensionality of the data, unless otherwise noted.[^2]

 [^1]: For example, endogeneity can occur between incarceration rates and popular dependent variables, like household wealth or mortality, when a confounder such as educational attainment is omitted from estimates.
+[^2]: A few select panel datasets are arranged in the long format, in anticipation of ad hoc data processing/manipulation users may perform

 ## Repository Structure